aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-intelligent-document-processing-poc/README.md

 When a user interacts with the GenAI app, the flow is as follows:

-1. The user selects and uploads a document to the streamlit frontend (Upload_Document_to_S3.py).
+1. The user selects and uploads a document to the streamlit frontend (upload_doc_to_s3.py).
-2. The document is uploaded to an Amazon S3 bucket (Upload_Document_to_S3.py, s3_utils.py)
+2. The document is uploaded to an Amazon S3 bucket (upload_doc_to_s3.py, s3_utils.py)
-3. The raw text and key-value pairs are extracted from the document using Amazon Textract (Analyze_Document_with_Textract.py, textract_utils.py)
+3. The raw text and key-value pairs are extracted from the document using Amazon Textract (extract_text_with_textract.py, textract_utils.py)
-4. The extracted key-value pairs are grammatically corrected using Amazon Bedrock, where the enriched output is saved to the local directory (Document_Enrichment_with_Amazon_Bedrock.py, bedrock_utils.py)
+4. The extracted key-value pairs are grammatically corrected using Amazon Bedrock, where the enriched output is saved to the local directory (enrich_doc_with_bedrock.py, bedrock_utils.py)
-5. The enriched output is then analyzed by Amazon Comprehend to detect entities such as people, organizations, locations, and more (Extract_Entities_with_Comprehend.py, comprehend_utils.py).
+5. The enriched output is then analyzed by Amazon Comprehend to detect entities such as people, organizations, locations, and more (entity_recognition_with_comprehend.py, comprehend_utils.py).
 6. The enriched output is then passed to Amazon Bedrock for document classification, summarization, and Q&A tasks.
-Bedrock’s multimodal capabilities can also be compared at each these stages by analyzing the document as is (Document_Classification_with_Bedrock.py, Document_Summarization_with_Bedrock.py, Document_Q&A_with_Bedrock.py, bedrock_utils.py)
+Bedrock’s multimodal capabilities can also be compared at each these stages by analyzing the document as is (classify_doc_with_bedrock.py, summarize_doc_with_bedrock.py, doc_qa_with_bedrock.py, bedrock_utils.py)

 # How to use this Repo:

 ## Prerequisites:

-1. Amazon Bedrock Access and CLI Credentials.
+1. Amazon Bedrock, Amazon Textract, Amazon Comprehend Access and CLI Credentials.
 Ensure that the proper FM model access is provided in the Amazon Bedrock console
-2. Ensure Python 3.10 installed on your machine, it is the most stable version of Python for the packages we will be using, it can be downloaded [here](https://www.python.org/downloads/release/python-3911/).
+2. Ensure Python 3.11 installed on your machine, it is the most stable version of Python for the packages we will be using, it can be downloaded [here](https://www.python.org/downloads/release/python-3911/).
 3. An Amazon S3 bucket with permissions to upload and list objects.
-This is require to upload your document.
+This is required to upload your document.
-4. Amazon Textract and Comprehend access.

 ## Step 1: